Counterparty Risk Intermediation

 The four primary components of credit risk evaluation are as follows:

 Qualitative credit risk analysis uses subjective judgment based on non-quantifiable information, such as management expertise, industry cycles, and the amount (and strength) of research and development.
-Qualitative analysis is used to gauge the obligor’s willingness to pay, which is a subjective attribute.
+Qualitative analysis is used to gauge an obligor’s willingness to pay, which is a subjective attribute.

 Qualitative analysis can be described by the acronym 6Cs derived from the first letters of the areas taken into account in the analysis: